tredontho/purescript-book/text/chapter2.md

 ## Solution

 We'll start by enabling the tests for this exercise.
-Move the start of the block-comment down a few lines as shown below.
+Move the start of the block-comment down a few lines, as shown below.
 Block comments start with `{-` and end with `-}`:

 ```hs
 {{#include ../exercises/chapter2/test/Main.purs:diagonalTests}}